SEMANTC/semantc-infrastructure-client-specific/readme.md

 ![Semantc Logo](https://your-logo-url.com/logo.png) <!-- Replace with your actual logo -->

-Welcome to the **Semantc Infrastructure** repository! 🚀 This project leverages **Terraform** to manage and deploy scalable, secure, and client-specific resources on **Google Cloud Platform (GCP)**.
-Our mission is to provide robust infrastructure solutions that ensure data isolation, security, and efficiency for every client.
+Welcome to the **Semantc Infrastructure** repository! 🚀 This project leverages **Terraform** to manage and deploy scalable, secure, and tenant-specific resources on **Google Cloud Platform (GCP)**.
+Our mission is to provide robust infrastructure solutions that ensure data isolation, security, and efficiency for every tenant.

 ## 📋 Table of Contents